menu icon

 Onion, bell pepper, garlic and oil in a skillet.

-1. Cook the Aromatics: Heat the achiote oil (or regular cooking oil) in a large skillet on medium heat.
+1. Cook the Aromatics: Heat the achiote oil (or regular cooking oil) in a large skillet or large pot on medium heat.
 Add the diced onion, bell pepper and garlic to the pan.
 Sauté until soft and fragrant.

 Adding cumin, paprika, salt, pepper and chicken bouillon powder to a skillet.